dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 **First**, maybe Andrew Yang's proposal is about technological change because that is what Andrew Yang believes.
 Call me [wide-eyed and naive](https://dynomight.net/2020/09/29/doing-discourse-better-stuff-i-wish-i-knew/), but I guess this is the answer.
 More broadly, the Silicon Valley UBI argument is *really* appealing to a minority of people.
 It's doubtful that milquetoast "more redistribution!" would have grabbed enough attention to propel a presidential campaign.

-**Second** (and more cynically) maybe it's a "trick" to get people to support redistribution without realizing it.
+**Second**, maybe it's a cynical "trick" to get people to support redistribution without realizing it.
 This is hard to reconcile with the data.
-It's not emphasized enough that redistribution is *very popular*.
+One of the great open secrets of American politics is that redistribution is *very popular*.
 Recently, 53% of *Republicans* [agreed](https://www.ipsos.com/en-us/news-polls/reuters-ipsos-economy-poll-10-01-2020) that "The very rich should contribute an extra share of their wealth each year to support public programs," while 40% disagreed.
 Yang's campaign raised [$40 million](https://en.wikipedia.org/wiki/Andrew_Yang_2020_presidential_campaign#Fundraising).
 The odds they are unaware of these polls is zero.

 **Third**, maybe it's branding.
-Maybe voters only like redistribution when it's described with the right spin.
-Here are the results of a [2018 poll](https://morningconsult.com/2018/11/29/majority-of-voters-back-national-health-plan-unless-its-called-single-payer/) on healthcare:
+Maybe voters only like redistribution when it's described the right way.
+Well, here are the results of a [2018 poll](https://morningconsult.com/2018/11/29/majority-of-voters-back-national-health-plan-unless-its-called-single-payer/) on healthcare:

 Policy|Support|Opposed
 -|-|-
 Universal health care | 56% | 33%
 Socialized medicine | 52% | 34%

 Turns out, people aren't all complete idiots!
-They understand that "socialized medicine" is a valid description of "universal health care," and are totally fine with that.
+They understand that "socialized medicine" is a valid description of "universal health care", and are totally fine with that.

 (So why don't politicians who support redistribution win every election, you ask?
-Because those politicians bundle redistribution with other policies and cultural values that are much less popular.)
+Because those politicians bundle redistribution with other policies and cultural values that are not popular.)

 So what's the deal?
 Whatever its merits, this argument is dead simple, intellectually honest, and seemingly popular.
-The biggest apparent disadvantage is that it's kinda... *boring*?
+The biggest apparent disadvantage is that it's kinda... boring?
 It makes UBI look like just an update to the existing web of taxes and redistributive programs.
 But so what?
 Flossing is boring.
 Cleaning is boring.
 The only realistic version of UBI is the boring one.
 Just own it.